near/NEPs/neps/nep-519-yield-execution.md

 Today, the NEAR protocol has no sensible way to defer replying to the caller in step 2 above.
 This proposal proposes adding two following new host functions to the NEAR protocol:

-- `promise_yield_create`: this can be called by a contract to indicate to the protocol that it is not ready yet to reply to its caller.
+- `promise_yield_create`: allows setting up a continuation function that should only be executed after `promise_yield_resume` is invoked.
+Together with `promise_return` this allows delaying the reply to the caller;
-- `promise_yield_resume`: a contract can use this mechanism to indicate to a protocol that it is now ready to reply to a caller that it had deferred earlier.
+- `promise_yield_resume`: indicates to the protocol that the continuation to the yield may now be executed.

 If these two host functions were available, then `promise_yield_create` would be used in step 2 above and `promise_yield_resume` would be used in step 4 above.